 speaker

 Operator

-Thank you, our next question comes from Lana Brandon Vasquez from William Bear.
+Thank you.
+Our next question comes from Brandon Vasquez from William Bear.
 Please go ahead.

 speaker

-Hi, everyone, thanks for taking the question.
-First on a guidance, really encouraging you guys put up a nice feed here and then raise the guidance a little bit, especially in uncertain macro times.
+Hi, everyone.
+Thanks for taking the question.
+First, on guidance, I was really encouraging you guys to put up a nice feed here and then raise the guidance a little bit. especially in uncertain macro times.
 Can you just talk about what so far in the first quarter specifically is kind of outperforming that gives you confidence in raising that guidance, especially also on the EPS line?
 I think on top of FX headwinds, you're still able to increase it just about a penny or so.
-And then the follow-up is just a quick clarification on the pipeline, I think in the prepared remarks you mentioned that you think you can get one month heartworm efficacy with quattro.
+And then the follow-up is just a quick clarification on the pipeline.
+I think in the prepared remarks, you mentioned that you think you can get one month heartworm efficacy with Quatro.
 Can you just confirm, is that because the FDA has already approved that or is that just how the clinical data is looking and you feel comfortable that you will get approval for that?
 Thank you.

 speaker

 Brandon, thank you for the question.
-Q1 was really great performance by our US farm business.
-We're seeing accelerating adoption of Xperia and with that continued growth and reminiscence.
-This is the portfolio effect we talk about with having broad-based solutions for our customers, both on the pet side and the farm side.
-Is by bringing those together, we continue to get ability to offset generic competition and drive growth.
-Poultry was really strong and we've got a PERS vaccine called Prefacent that continues to do very well in the US farm market.
+Q1 was really a great performance by our U.S. farm business.
+We're seeing accelerating adoption of Xperia and with that continued growth in Rumensin.
+This is the portfolio effect we talked about with having broad-based solutions for our customers, both on the pet side and the farm side. is by bringing those together, we continue to get ability to offset generic competition and drive growth.
+Poultry was really strong and we've got a PRRS vaccine called Preficent that continues to do very well in the US farm market.
 Then it was really international pet.
-Continue to see strong momentum both in Brazil as well as in Europe.
-ADTAB, as Jeff mentioned earlier, is doing a great job of gaining sales across the European countries as it launches and what we're seeing is less cannibalization of our topicals and collars in Europe from that launch than we originally expected.
-So those are the big drivers of our confidence to raise the cost and currency guidance.
-At EPS, one, better cash performance than we expected in Q1, team's done a really good job of focusing on improving our networking capital and delivering on cash.
+Continued to see strong momentum both in Brazil as well as in Europe.
+AdTab, as Jeff mentioned earlier, is doing a great job of gaining sales across the European countries as it launches.
+And what we're seeing is less cannibalization of our topicals and collars in Europe from that launch than we originally expected.
+So those are the big drivers of our confidence to raise the cost and currency guidance for At EPS, one, better cash performance than we expected in Q1.
+Team's done a really good job of focusing on improving our networking capital and delivering on cash.
 That allowed us not to borrow cash in Q1, which we typically do as we pay out corporate bonuses as well as some other sort of seasonal effects with rebates.
-That means we don't have to pay interest on that.
-Borrowing for the rest of the year, that allows us to reduce interest expense.
+That means we don't have to pay interest on that borrowing for the rest of the year.
+That allows us to reduce interest expense.
 And then finally on the taxes, the tax credits we're receiving from the state of Indiana is allowing us to have a little better tax expectations than we thought originally and pick up a penny there on the full year guide.
-With that, I'll transfer for Jeff for the second half of your question.
+With that, I'll transfer it to Jeff for the second half of your question.

 speaker

 Yeah, thank you, Brandon.
-Relative to Quattro, that is correct.
-We've said early on that we have passed the heartworm threshold, so to have heartworm control with that high parameter that the CVM has.
-And yes, we're making an assumption on the one month control from the data package that we've submitted as well as the dialogue that we've had with the CVM.
+Relative to Quatro, that is correct.
+We've said early on that we have passed the heartworm threshold.
+So to have heartworm control with that high parameter that the CVM has, And yes, we're making an assumption on the one month control from the data package that we've submitted as well as the dialogue that we've had with the CBM.
 Thank you.

+speaker